-16. What if I purchased an existing dealership after February 15, 2020?
+16. What if I purchased an existing dealership after 2/15/20?

-If the dealership was in business on February 15, 2020, the purchaser may apply for a PPP loan regardless of the change in ownership.
-A purchaser that acquires ownership through an asset purchase is eligible to apply for a PPP loan even if the change in ownership resulted in a new tax ID number.
+If a dealership was in business on 2/15/20, the purchaser may apply for a PPP loan regardless of the change in ownership.
+A purchaser that acquires ownership through an asset purchase may apply for a PPP loan even if the change in ownership resulted in a new tax ID number.
 If the operations of the pre-sale business are maintained, the purchaser may rely on its historical payroll costs and headcount.